 Leveling Kit vs Lift Kit: What’s the Difference?

 This is where folks get confused.
-Aren’t leveling kits the same as lift kits?
+Aren’t these kits the same as lift kits?

 Leveling Kit vs Lift Kit

-So basically, if you’re just looking to fix the front rake, go with a leveling kit.
-If you want monster tires and major lift, that’s lift kit territory.
+So basically, if you’re just looking to fix the front rake, go with a kit.
+If you want monster tyres and a major lift, that’s lift kit territory.

 Is Leveling Better Than Lifting?